kylehh/kylehh.github.io/_posts/23-06-07-slack-bot-gpt4.md

 mathjax: true
 toc: true
 categories:
-  - cloud
+  - Application
 tags:
-  - aws
+  - AWS
-  - generativeai
+  - GenAI
-  - llm
+  - LLM
 ---

 "How to create Slack bot which interact with AWS Lambda"